 Pioneering paleontologist and fossil collector Mary Anning collected fossils here in the early 19th century, making some of the most important discoveries of the age.
 Today’s fossil hunters follow in her footsteps, scouring the beaches, particularly after stormy weather which often leads to erosion and mudslides which expose the ancient rocks and fossils.

 Black Ven, located between Lyme Regis and Charmouth, is Europe's largest coastal landslide with regular cliff falls and large mudslides revealing new fossils.
 To the west of Lyme Regis is Monmouth Beach with its spectacular ammonite pavement.

 When going onto the beach always check the tide times.
-The best time go is when the tide is going out.
+The best time to go is when the tide is going out.